-These four areas are all very linked, even though it may not appear so at first glance.
+These areas are all closely linked, even though it may not appear so at first glance.
 They also all span the biological and social sciences.
 I am also interested more broadly in explanations in the behavioural sciences; in interdisciplinary synthesis; and in open science.

 From this site, you can read the latest updates, and download all of my research papers (here by year or here by topic area).
 There’s no need to ever cross a paywall to access any of my research papers; there’s always some kind of version freely available on this site (at least for everthing I have written since 2009), even if it is not the publisher’s formatted version.
 You can also find information on the various books I have written and the introductory R course I teach.